hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Keyval_free.3.rst

 :ref:`MPI_Comm_free_keyval` instead.

 Frees an extant attribute key.
-This function sets the value of keyval to :ref:`MPI_KEYVAL_INVALID`.
+This function sets the value of keyval to MPI_KEYVAL_INVALID.
 Note that it is not erroneous to free an attribute key that is in use, because the actual free does not transpire until after all references (in other communicators on the process) to the key have been freed.
 These references need to be explicitly freed by the